42mix/speck/README.md

 # SPECK
-Simple python interface to `weatherapi.org`.
+Simple python interface to `weatherapi.com`.
 GUI frontend will be added in the future.
+Currently only works with Python 3.8+.